Ben Levi Ross

 Benjamin Levi Ross (born January 15, 1998) is an American stage actor and singer.
 He (Note: Ross uses he/him and they/them pronouns.
-This article uses masculine pronouns for consistency.) is best known for his work in the Tony Award winning musical Dear Evan Hansen, where he was Evan on Broadway and in the national tour.
+This article uses masculine pronouns for consistency.) is best known for his work in the stage musical Dear Evan Hansen, where he was Evan on Broadway and in the national tour.
+He received a Tony Award nomination for his performance in the second Broadway revival of Ragtime as Mother's Younger Brother.